 It’s not a perfect solution.
 A blind CV can help remove bias at the start of the process, but it doesn’t stop unintended favouritism at the interview stage.

 The obvious flaw in asking for blind CVs is that a candidate can hardly send in a job application without including contact details.
 The removal of personal information is a task performed by the recruitment agency, or by someone in the organisation not directly involved in the selection process.
 The important thing is that the person who is creating the shortlist for the interview sees the anonymised version of the CV.

 Is a fully blind process the recruiting panacea?

 Removing all information that could trigger unconscious bias is the ideal scenario, but it is difficult to remove all cultural references.
 An extreme example used to be found in Northern Ireland, where including a school on a CV gave an obvious clue of where the attendee was from a Catholic or Protestant background, often resulting in sectarian discrimination.

 A CV is infused with cultural clues, but removing all such references might not leave too much for the hiring manager to go on.

-However, on balance, the less references there to background, race, gender and age, the better it is.
+However, on balance, the fewer references there to background, race, gender and age, the better it is.
 The point about unconscious bias is that it is unconscious.
 If we don’t know we are favouring one candidate over another, then it makes sense to lessen the risk.
-Of course, hopefully no-one reading this would consciously discriminate against people for the wrong reason.
+Of course, hopefully, no one reading this would consciously discriminate against people for the wrong reason.